Euro 2020 qualification news: Didier Deschamps admits there were no positives in France's shock defeat to Turkey | Goal.com

-'There are no positives' – Deschamps pulls no punches after France defeat
+'There are no positives' – Deschamps pulls no punches after Turkey defeat

 Didier Deschamps conceded France were nowhere near their best in a 2-0 Euro 2020 qualifying defeat in Turkey on Saturday.